nora-naing/motor-claims-analysis-sql/README.md

 ## Limitations
 - Each customer appears only once in the dataset, so repeat-claim behavior and customer-level claim frequency cannot be analyzed reliably.
 - No claim occurrence date is available, so claim trends over time cannot be analyzed reliably.
+- Customer and vehicle risk segments are relative to this dataset and should not be treated as universal insurance risk thresholds.

 ## Database Schema
 ![Motor Claims EER Diagram](images/database_schema.png)